airgap-it/tz-wrapped-backend/README.md

 3. To send email notifications, the server needs to be able to connect to an SMTP service.
 The service can be configured in the `config/Default.toml` configuration file.
 4. For the local deployment, the contracts to use is configured in the `config/Local.toml` configuration file.
 See the Configuration section for more information.
 5. Run `cargo run`

+## Docker

+Build the docker image with `docker build -t tz-wrapped-backend:latest .`.

+Make sure the postgres service is running and the database is setup as described in the previous section.

+Run the built docker image with `docker compose up -d tz-wrapped-backend`.

+The docker container will listen on port 8080, to change that, edit the `docker-compose.yml` file.

 ## Configuration